Mark Guerrero & Radio Aztlán

 The Music

-The focus of the band's music are Chicano oriented songs I've written over the years.
+The focus of the band's music are rock and Chicano-oriented songs I've written over the years from the early 70s to the present.
 The formula I'm using also includes two songs a set written by my Dad, legendary Chicano singer/songwriter, Lalo Guerrero.
 The reason I do this is threefold.
-The songs are great, they fit in perfectly with mine, and it gives me the opportunity to carry on his musical legacy.
+The songs are great, they fit in perfectly with mine, and it gives me the opportunity to perpetuate his musical legacy.
 The songs in our current repertoire include the following songs:

 1. Radio Aztlán